 Horizon Power employs Remote Community Utilities Workers in several communities.
 These are local Aboriginal people who are trained to maintain power stations in their communities and who engage with community members about concerns related to the payment of power and other related issues.

 Where possible, Horizon Power provides employment, training and education to communities and business opportunities for local Aboriginal people, resulting in greater social and economic benefits.

 Horizon Power acknowledges that Aboriginal people form a large and integral part of our customer base.
 Many communities are directly impacted by power supply projects with a number of projects located on or near land where traditional Aboriginal groups claim rights and interests.

-Aboriginal heritage and native title are key considerations within any project and form part of the Horizon Power commitment to Aboriginal engagement.
+Aboriginal heritage and native title are key considerations of any project and form part of the Horizon Power’s commitment to Aboriginal engagement.

 Horizon Power is required to comply with Commonwealth and State heritage and native title law.
-In addition many sites must comply with by-laws and permits with specific heritage conditions.
+Many sites must comply with by-laws and permits with specific heritage conditions.